• Skip to primary navigation

 Tips & Tricks

-Don’t overbake the blondies: Be sure to take the blondies out when they are still a bit gooey in the center with slightly golden edges.
+Don’t overbake the blondies.
+Be sure to take the blondies out when they are still a bit gooey in the center with slightly golden edges.
 If you leave them in the oven too long, they will be harder and less chewy.

-Optional Mix-ins & Toppings
+Mix-ins & Toppings

 • Crushed Biscoff cookies pieces